Ladvien/yolo_io/README.md

    2. Check for corrupted format
    3. Check if duplicates exist in the same file.
    4. Check if invalid class ids exist
+   5. TODO: Compare labels in duplicate label files.
+What if they are different?
 4. Export YOLO project
    1. Unlike RectLabel, let's make it so there isn't other types of imports.
 We import a YOLO project, we export a YOLO project.
 Don't create a separate folder for annotations.
 5. Data quality validation report